The Directions Hearing for the Environment Effects Statement on AGL’s gas import proposal was held on September 17.

 AGL needed two years to prepare their EES reports.
 They now have until September 25 to outline how they plan to provide all that requested information to the Panel.

 Counsel for the proponent AGL, Mr Townsend attempted to make light of the requests, claiming that additional information is routinely requested at this stage.
-However, if these details were available to AGL, surely they would have included it in their original EES it was released.
+However, if these details were available to AGL, surely they would have included it in their original EES when it was released.

 Panel Chair, Ms Mitchell provided this list of the main themes emerging in the public submissions so far.